 The introduction is your first step towards writing a great essay, and hopefully, you’ll go through it.

 Let’s sum it up.
-These are the main steps on how to start an essay:
+These are the main steps on how to write an introduction:

 - Find your hook